TobitSoftware/chayns-components/src/react-chayns-tooltip/README.md

 | childrenStyle         | Style for the children node.                                                                                          | object    |       | false |

 Also, you can call the methods show() and hide() on the reference of the tooltip.

+**Tip:** Use a p- or span-tag for your children text.
+You will get the dotted tooltip-indicator-underline.

 #### Example ####